PiSupply/Media-Center-HAT/Software/README.md

 you can change the keycode and the label according to the [input-event-codes.h](https://github.com/torvalds/linux/blob/v4.12/include/uapi/linux/input-event-codes.h)

-You can also temporarily konfigure the keys at runtime without needing to alter the main configuration file by running a command like:
+You can also temporarily configure the keys at runtime without needing to alter the main configuration file by running a command like:

 ```bash
 sudo dtoverlay gpio-key gpio=13 keycode=59 label="KEY_F1"